BeardedManZhao/algorithmStar/README.md

         zhaoCoordinateNet.addRoute(DoubleConsanguinityRoute2D.parse("B -> Z", B, Z));

         // Use a 2-dimensional route drawing integrator to output a picture of the relationship network between all the people above
-        Route2DDrawingIntegrator a = new Route2DDrawingIntegrator("Z", "A");
+        Route2DDrawingIntegrator a = new Route2DDrawingIntegrator("A", "Z");
         // Set image output path
         a.setImageOutPath("D:\\out\\image.jpg")
                 // set image width